mjlaufer/glint.nvim/README.md

 # Glint

-Glint is a minimal dark theme for Neovim.
+Glint is a minimal dark theme for Neovim (v0.6 and higher).

 This project includes themes for [lualine](https://github.com/nvim-lualine/lualine.nvim) and [Kitty](https://sw.kovidgoyal.net/kitty/).